Gisleburt/web-crawler/README.md

 ------

 I'm glad I started with cli as it let me get going very quickly.
 I've been experimenting with this multi-binary approach lately and think it has a lot going for it.
+With more time I'd have liked to make the output a bit prettier.

 Actix have change the way their framework works to prevent blocking on normal endpoints.
 If you need to block, which we do to use Reqwest, we have to use Futures which I hadn't touched before this so it took some time to wrangle the types